 Ideally, that means starting your research earlier so that you’ve got time to let the sleep training work.

 However, sometimes you’re going back to work soon – and you need a sleep training method that promises quick results.
-In that kind of a scenario, a controlled crying (with or without timed fading) may be your best bet.
+In that kind of scenario, controlled crying (with or without timed fading) may be your best bet.
 It’s what’s most commonly used by parents on a tight back-to-work deadline.

 But if you do have at least a few weeks before you go back to work, make sure you check out all of the behavioral-based sleep training methods.
 Pick the one that appeals most to your parenting style.
 And then go for it.